What is rectal prolapse?

-Sometimes during a bowel movement, a small part of the rectum will emerge, but may retreat on its own or be easily pushed back into place.
+Sometimes during a bowel movement, a small part of the rectum will emerge but may retreat on its own or be easily pushed back into place.

 Normal physical activity, such as walking, sitting, and exercising, may also cause part of the rectum to push through your anus.
 At first, it can be returned to its proper location by hand.

 If rectal prolapse worsens, there could be bleeding from the inner lining of the rectum.
-In cases of partial or complete prolapse, you may have trouble controlling liquid or solid bowel movement and gas from your rectum.
+In cases of partial or complete prolapse, you may have trouble controlling liquid or solid bowel movements and gas from your rectum.

 If nerves that control the rectal and anal muscles are damaged, rectal prolapse can develop.
 These nerves can sometimes be damaged from:

-- pregnancy or during a difficult vaginal birth
+- pregnancy or a difficult vaginal birth

 - a spinal injury